Who writes down their goals in this busy day and age?

 We can control our own destiny.
 This can be a cliché or it can be your mantra, your belief.
 You make that decision.
 Many people think that life just happens.
 The truth is that it does “just” happen when we LET IT just happen.
 We either live “because of” life or BY CAUSING our life.
 We live by default or we live by design.

 You can cause what happens in your life by being intentional.
 Writing down your goals is one of the best ways to become intentional.
-To make this point a bit more clear, here are some of my favorite synonyms for intentional: calculated, conscious, intended, planned, deliberate.
 Writing down your goals helps you live the life you intend to live.

 So, why don’t more of us write down our goals?
 Sometimes, we may go through a phase where we write them down, accomplish what we want and then think we don’t need to do it anymore.

-Or worse, we write down our goals, GIVE UP before we accomplish them, and then give up on the whole process.
+Or worse, we write down our goals, give up or forget before we accomplish them, and then abandon the whole process.
 Have you ever done that?

 - Writing down your goals can help you stay persistent by keeping that vision front and center.
-You will have setbacks.
+You will have setbacks, we all do.
 Keeping the top of the mountain in your mind while you climb can help you pass milestones and difficulties more easily.

 - Writing down your goals can help you clarify what you really want.
-Putting them down in black and white makes them very clear and easier to edit and tweak.
+Putting them down physically, in black and white, makes them very clear and easier to edit and tweak.

 - Writing down your goals can help you stay focused when distractions arise.
 And they do arise!